 We provide a set of research guides that can be used when planning, implementing, and reporting on research studies.
 These can also be used to review articles for publication as well.
 We expect this set of guides to grow over the next few years.

-The CS Education Reading Group is a weekly reading group for those who would like to learn more about ongoing research in CS education and discuss it in the context of your own experiences and unique classroom settings.
+The CS Education Discussion Group is a weekly discussion group for those who would like to learn more about ongoing research in CS education and discuss it in the context of your own experiences and unique classroom settings.
 Led by CSEdResearch.org volunteer Dr. Emily Thomforde, these facilitated discussions bridge the known gap between research findings and classroom practices and provide a place for teachers to reflect on their own experience.